Skip to Main Content

 Strategy

-Provide spell checkers, grammar checkers, word prediction software.
+Use spell checkers, grammar checkers, word prediction software.

-Provide text-to-speech software (voice recognition), human dictation, recording.
+Use speech-to-text software (voice recognition), human dictation, recording.

-Provide calculators, graphing calculators, geometric sketch-pads, or pre-formatted graph paper.
+Use calculators, graphing calculators, geometric sketch-pads, or pre-formatted graph paper.

-Provide sentence starters or sentence strips.
+Use sentence starters or sentence strips.
 Sentence Frames: Sentence frames are effective for students who need support in developing academic language.
 For students who are repeating simple sentences (I was happy to...I was happy to…), a sentence frame (One thing I enjoyed about the park was…) can help introduce new sentence types.
 Sentence frames can also support students who struggle with syntax.
 For example, students who are struggling with word order (writing things like “I liked the whale gray because…”), they can receive a sentence frame that begins, “I liked the gray whale because…”.

 Use story webs, outlining tools, or concept mapping tools.

-Provide Computer-Aided-Design (CAD), music notation (writing) software, or mathematical notation software.
+Use Computer-Aided-Design (CAD), music notation (writing) software, or mathematical notation software.

-Provide virtual or concrete mathematics manipulatives (e.g., base-10 blocks, algebra blocks).
+Use virtual or concrete mathematics manipulatives (e.g., base-10 blocks, algebra blocks).

-Use web applications (e.g., wikis, animation, presentation).
+Use web applications (e.g., collaborative applications, animation, presentation).

 Strategy

-Provide differentiated models to emulate (i.e. models that demonstrate the same outcomes but use differing approaches, strategies, skills, etc.).
+Use differentiated models to emulate (i.e. models that demonstrate the same outcomes but use differing approaches, strategies, skills, etc.).

 • Three step interview: In the “Three Step Interview”, there are three roles: interviewer, interviewee, reporter.
 Students take turns assuming each role.
 There are many scenarios in which this interview process can reinforce learning.
 For example: